-APPENDIX D. EXAMPLE OF LIMIT LATENCY AND RESIDUAL RISK ANALYSIS FOR COMPLIANCE WITH § 25.1309(B)(5)(II) AND (III)
+APPENDIX D. EXAMPLE OF LIMIT LATENCY AND RESIDUAL RISK ANALYSIS FOR COMPLIANCE WITH § 25.1309(b)(5)(ii) and (iii)

-D.1 Implementing Quantitative Criteria.
+D.1 Implementing Quantitative Criteria for a CSL+1 Failure Condition.

 The following example illustrates how the criteria of § 25.1309(b)(5)(ii) and (iii) may be applied quantitatively.
 This example uses the fault tree analysis technique described in SAE ARP 4761.
 Assume a fault tree as shown in figure D-1.